livekit/egress/README.md

 ### I get a `"no response from egress service"` error when sending a request

-- Your livekit server cannot an egress instance through redis.
+- Your livekit server cannot connect to an egress instance through redis.
 Make sure they are both able to reach the same redis db.
-- Each instance currently only accepts one RoomCompositeRequest at a time - if it's already in use,
-- you'll need to deploy more instances or set up autoscaling.
+- Each instance currently only accepts one RoomCompositeRequest at a time - if it's already in use, you'll need to deploy more instances or set up autoscaling.

 ### I get a different error when sending a request